Clinton Engineer Works: Postwar years

 In 1947, Oak Ridge was still part of "an island of socialism in the midst of a free enterprise economy".
-The AEC pressed forward with plans to withdraw from running the community, but it could never be too fast for some members of Congress.
+The AEC pressed forward with plans to withdraw from running the community, but it could not be quick enough for some members of Congress.
 AEC officials repeatedly explained how Roane-Anderson provided far more than regular municipal services.
 For the residents, the benefits of a free enterprise economy were slight.
 They enjoyed low rents and no property taxes, but high standards of services and an excellent school system.

-Oak Ridge City Historian William J. Wilcox, Jr. noted that the townspeople "thoroughly enjoyed their much protected existence and the benevolence the Army had provided".
-A straw poll of the residents on opening the gates showed them opposed, 10 to 1.
+Oak Ridge City Historian William J. Wilcox, Jr. notes that the townspeople "thoroughly enjoyed their much protected existence and the benevolence the Army had provided".
+A straw poll of the residents showed them opposed, 10 to 1, on opening the gates.
 Nonetheless, on 19 March 1949 the residential and commercial portion of Oak Ridge was ceremoniously opened to public access.
 Vice President Alben W. Barkley, Governor Gordon Browning, Atomic Energy Commission Chairman David E. Lilienthal, and movie star Marie McDonald were on hand to watch the guards take down the barriers.
 Access to the nuclear facilities was controlled by three Oak Ridge gatehouses.
 On 6 June 1951, the Senate Appropriations Committee called on the Atomic Energy Commission to discontinue "the present undemocratic method" of operating the community, and it initiated steps to coerce Oak Ridge residents to establish democratic institutions and adopt a free enterprise system.